clanbrassil/translations-documentation/README.md

 ### Titles
 - Attention
 - Success
+- Access denied

 ### Text
 - You have selected Absent (Early Notice) for ALL students.
 To postpone or reschedule please choose menu tab 2.
 - Attendance was submitted successfully.
 Thank You!
+- The class is not yet started and attendances cannot be submitted at this time.
+Please contact ACA for assistance.

 ## Buttons
 - Go To Class